tuwiendsg/rSYBL/README.md

  - for the SYBL language: Georgiana Copil, Daniel Moldovan, Hong-Linh Truong, Schahram Dustdar, "<a href="http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6546068">SYBL: an Extensible Language for Controlling Elasticity in Cloud Applications</a>", 13th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid), May 14-16, 2013, Delft, the Netherlands.
 Presentation given at CCGRID

-Please contact Georgiana Copil e.copil@dsg.tuwien.ac.at for any kind of issue.
+Please contact <a href="http://dsg.tuwien.ac.at/staff/ecopil">Georgiana Copil</a> at e.copil@dsg.tuwien.ac.at for any kind of issue.